 Dr. Cooper’s perspective will also be instrumental in advancing racial equity throughout all areas of our work as we continue our journey of being an anti-racist organization.
 That work will begin using the Educare Network’s recently published research agenda on advancing racial equity as a foundation.
 The agenda will serve as a guide and platform to bring about systemic change in early care and education — for children, families, and the workforce — so that equitable access and experiences become a reality for all.
 We are excited for Dr. Cooper’s leadership in spearheading Start Early’s efforts with early childhood professionals, culminating at the intersection of practice, policy, and research.

-Additionally, Dr. Cooper was already familiar with Start Early’s work before joining, engaging with the Early Education Essentials system during her tenure in Alabama.
+Additionally, Dr. Cooper was already familiar with Start Early’s work before joining, engaging with the Essential 0-5 Survey measurement system during her tenure in Alabama.
 This system functions as an assessment tool to better understand early education organizations and aid in improving their processes.

 Originally from Chicago, she now resides in Montgomery, Alabama, with her husband, Walter.
 Together, they have three adult children and two precious grandchildren.